 The Text Box tool creates a text note on the document.
 The text is contained within a box that is created when placing a text box on the page.
-Once placed you can resize the shapes to reflow the text within the boxes as well as edit additional properties.
+Once placed you can resize the shapes to reflow the text within the boxes as well as edit additional properties using the Quick Properties or Mini Toolbars.